 When it comes to reasons why Los Angeles is the country’s most valuable real estate market, it’s easy to list the sunny weather and proximity to Hollywood as the main argument.
 However, location, access to business districts, and adjacency to affluent neighborhoods also all play important roles in establishing the city as the most valuable housing market.

 Aside from New York City, Los Angeles is home to some of the country’s wealthiest international companies.
 Walt Disney, Amgen Inc., Edison International, and Mattel Inc. are just a few of the many Fortune 500 companies that are headquartered in Downtown Los Angeles or the surrounding areas.
 Also situated in DTLA is the L.A.
-Convention Center which is the city’s leading destination for business meetings, conventions, expose, special events and more.
+Convention Center which is the city’s leading destination for business meetings, conventions, special events and more.
 Since the city also has one of the most integrated public transportation systems in the country, traveling between major business districts in the city is a cinch if you purchase a Metro Pass.